coolandcodes/CodeSplinta/.third-party-script/README.md

 ## Caveats

-- `base-uri` and `plugin-types` directives are not considered by this library as they're hardly used out there in the wild
+- `base-uri` and `plugin-types` CSP directives are not considered by this library as they're hardly used out there in the wild

 ## Getting Started